spktrm/pokesim/README.md

 ## Running

-In one terminal, run
+In one terminal, run the below command to start the UNIX server

 ```bash
 make start
 ```

-In one another, run
+In one another, run the below command to begin training.

 ```bash
 python main.py